RandomStudio/random-studio/src/pages/projects/nike-move-to-zero-house-of-innovation-takeover.md

 ---
 templateKey: Project
-title: Nike Move to Zero House of Innovation Takeover
+title: Nike Move to Zero House of Innovation takeover
 intro: >-
   We teamed up with Nike to help translate their Move to Zero campaign into a physical environment for a store takeover at the House of Innovation in Paris.